edvin/fxlauncher/README.md

 ## How to configure your project

-Look at the (deployment descriptor example)[https://github.com/edvin/tornadofx-samples/blob/master/pom.xml].
+Have a look at the [deployment descriptor example](https://github.com/edvin/tornadofx-samples/blob/master/pom.xml).
 You need to perform the following steps:

 1. Include FXLauncher as a dependency